Get insider access

 Differences Between Sizes And Variants

-If you come across another variant, please let us know in the forums, and we'll update our review.
+If you come across another variant, please let us know in the comments, and we'll update our review.

 Compared To Other Headphones

 The Apple AirPods Max are high-end headphones with a premium design.
 Thanks to their Adaptive EQ, they can adjust their sound based on their fit and seal on your head.
-As a result, they have a warm sound profile with a touch of extra bass, although it's neutral enough for most audio content.
-Their noise cancelling feature is great, although headphones like the Sony WH-1000XM4 Wireless still have the edge in this regard.
+Their noise cancelling feature is also outstanding, although headphones like the Sony WH-1000XM4 Wireless still have a slight edge in this regard.
 They don't turn off, though, and putting them in their carrying case only puts them into a very low-power mode, which can be frustrating if you want to stop your battery life from draining.

 For more headphones, check out our recommendations for the best noise cancelling headphones, the best headphones for music, and the best over-ear headphones.